 Durga Puja celebrations have been a significant affair for the people of Odisha

 India is known as the country of religious people and the land of festivals.
 We Indians have a reason to celebrate every fortnight.
-While we are all set to welcome our beloved Lord Ganesh after a week on 13 September 2018, the first rituals of Durga Puja i.e the soil Puja was held on Janmastami.
-During the Durga Puja festival week the entire nation will be gearing up to welcome Goddess Durga with equal enthusiasm for Durga Puja and Navratri.
-This year Durga Puja festivities has already begun in full swing and would go on till 20th october( Bhasani Utsav).
-The festival is widely celebrated in Cuttack, Bhubaneswar, many other parts of Odisha, West Bengal, Tripura and Assam.
+While we are all set to welcome our beloved Lord Ganesh after a week on 13 September 2018, the first rituals of Durga Puja i.e the soil Puja was held on Janmashtami.
+During the Durga Puja festival week, the entire nation will be gearing up to welcome Goddess Durga with equal enthusiasm for Durga Puja and Navratri.
+This year Durga Puja festivities have already begun in full swing and would go on till 20th October( Bhasani Utsav).
+The festival is widely celebrated in Cuttack, Bhubaneswar, many other parts of Odisha, West Bengal, Tripura, and Assam.

-The puja of Goddess Durga is observed with proper rituals for 10 to 16 days known as Shodasa Upachara/Shohala dinatmaka, which starts from 7 days earlier to the Sradha mahalaya or Mulastami and ends on Vijayadashami or Dussehra.
+The puja of Goddess Durga is observed with proper rituals for 10 to 16 days known as Shodasa Upachara/Shohola dinatmaka, which starts from 7 days earlier to the Sradha mahalaya or Mulastami and ends on Vijayadashami or Dussehra.
 Goddess Durga is also worshiped by devotees in different pandals in form deities across the state.
 The pandals are decorated with beautiful decorative.

-In Cuttack, disciples can have darshan of 16 incarnations or besas of Maa Katak Chandi & Maa Gadachandi as a practise of Goddess Durga Puja in Shakti Peetha.
+In Cuttack, disciples can have darshan of 16 incarnations or besas of Maa Katak Chandi & Maa Gadachandi as a practice of Goddess Durga Puja in Shakti Peetha.